-Animals: A variety of animals, birds, reptiles, and amphibians use the diverse and varied habitats of the Pine Barrens –ranging from water-dependent tiger salamanders to fire-adapted Coastal Barrens Buckmoth.
-A long list of rare damselflies, moths
+Animals: A variety of animals, birds, reptiles, and amphibians use the diverse and varied habitats of the Pine Barrens—ranging from water-dependent tiger salamanders to fire-adapted Coastal Barrens Buckmoth.
+A long list of rare damselflies, moths and butterflies, as well as a variety of migratory and breeding bird species, make the Pine Barrens a hotspot for naturalists of all interests.

 Plants: Globally rare Dwarf Pine Plains with stunted pygmy pitch pines, Coastal Plain Pond shores host more than 50 species of state rare plants including numerous species of bladderworts the shrubby scrub oak, and smaller heath species such as huckleberry, blueberry, sheep laurel, wintergreen are also characteristic Pine Barrens plants.